 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic Blueprint: Content Syndication Process – Summary
+WordPress Traffic System: Automated Content Distribution Stage – Summary

-Once your WordPress site and plugins have been fully set up and expertly configured, all you have to do is post new content consistently to automatically generate more web traffic.
+Once your website and plugins have been configured and fully set up, all you need to do then is post fresh content regularly to automatically begin bringing new web traffic organically.

 Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is addressed in the next section of our series.
+This step is explained in the next article in our WordPress Traffic Automation Blueprint series.